On the optimal rate of equidistribution in number fields: Abstract

 \section{Abstract}

-Let $k$ be a number field.
-We study how well can finite sets of $\O_k$ equidistribute modulo powers of prime ideals, for all prime ideals at the same time.
-Our main result states that the optimal rate of equidistribution in $\O_k$ predicted by the local contstraints cannot be achieved unless $k=\Q$.
+Let $k$ be a number field and let $\O_k$ be its ring of integers.
+We study how well can finite subsets of $\O_k$ equidistribute modulo powers of prime ideals, for all prime ideals at the same time.
+Our main result states that the optimal rate of equidistribution in $\O_k$ predicted by the local constraints cannot be achieved unless $k=\Q$.
 We deduce that $\Q$ is the only number field where the ring of integers $\mathcal O_k$ admits a simultaneous $\frak p$-ordering, answering a question of Bhargava.
 Along the way we establish a non-trivial upper bound on the number of solutions $x\in \O_k$ of the inequality $|N_{k/\Q}(x(a-x))|\leq X^2$ where $X$ is a positive real parameter and $a\in\mathcal O_k$ is of norm at least $e^{-B}X$ for a fixed real number $B$.
 The latter can be translated as an upper bound on the average number of solutions of certain unit equations in $\mathcal O_k$.